French Bulldog Grooming Information

 Do French Bulldogs need grooming?

 French Bulldogs are a trendy dog breed, but not everyone realizes how much grooming these dogs need.
 Rather than being a heavy shedder, the French Bulldog is a high-maintenance dog that needs regular grooming to avoid discomfort and potential health problems.
-So the question comes up: do French Bulldogs need grooming?
-The short answer is yes, but it’s essential to evaluate what kind of grooming you’re talking about.

 French Bulldogs are a unique breed that requires special care about grooming.
-You should know that they have a very short, smooth coat that is easy to clean and maintain.
-The French Bulldog comes in two different coat varieties, the “fawn” or “brindle.”
+They have a very short, smooth coat that is easy to clean and maintain.
+The French Bulldog comes in two coat varieties: fawn and brindle.
 Fawn coats are creamy-white with brown markings.
-Brindle coats are black and white, speckled with a stripe down their back.
-In either case, their fur is fine and short, not dense or wiry like many other breeds of dogs.

 What kind of grooming does a French Bulldog need?

 The French Bulldog’s coat is easy to care for and does not shed much, but it is important to note that the breed does develop a natural oiliness, which means the dog will require an occasional wipe-down with a damp cloth to prevent stains and odors.
-A bath is usually only necessary when the dog gets into a particularly smelly situation (like rolling in something stinky).

-If you are accustomed to long-haired breeds and prefer to keep your dog’s hair long, you will have to groom him or her regularly.
+If you are accustomed to long-haired breeds and prefer to keep your dog’s hair long, you must groom him or her regularly.
 To keep their coats healthy and shiny, use a weekly brush and pair it with frequent rubdowns with a chamois or towel.
-Always trim your French Bulldog’s nails every week (depending on how fast they grow them) and use clippers made especially for small dogs.

 Is it OK to cut a French Bulldog’s hair?

 But it’s a matter of personal preference.
 Some owners like their Frenchies with short hair, and some prefer longer coats.
-Many people like the look of their Frenchies with medium-length hair; this length is easy to maintain, doesn’t get in the dog’s eyes and doesn’t require too much attention.
-It’s pretty simple to trim the coat yourself at home or have it done at a professional groomer’s.
-If you’re nervous about doing it yourself, you can always just get it trimmed professionally every once in a while (maybe once every six months).
+Many people like the look of their Frenchies with medium-length hair; this length is easy to maintain, doesn’t get in the dog’s eyes, and doesn’t require too much attention.

 How often should a French Bulldog be groomed?